 I am a physical oceanographer working at NIWA – New Zealand’s Institute for Water and Atmospheric Research.
 I primarily work with field data, most of which has been collected in the Antarctic.
 I work on a range of ice-ocean processes relating to both sea ice and ice shelf regimes.
 Currently I am focussed on the creation, evolution and fate of supercooled water, and its potential to influence sea ice growth.
 I am also looking into the roughness at the ice-ocean interface caused by platelet ice, and its implications for mixing in the ocean boundary layer beneath both sea ice and ice shelves (where it is termed ‘marine ice’).
-These form the basis of a new Marsden-funded project that will take me to the Antarctic in October 2016.
+These formed the basis of my Marsden-funded project that will took me to the Antarctic in October of 2016, 2017 & 2018.

 Please feel free to contact me via email@example.com.